- 1 June

 Man Utd’s 10 worst transfers of all time

-Bebe – £7.4m from Vitoria de Guimaraes, 2010
+10) Bebe – £7.4m from Vitoria de Guimaraes, 2010

 Third-party ownerships made the whole deal a bit cloudy, and it was subsequently investigated by Portuguese authorities on allegations of corruption.

 9) Angel Di Maria – £59.7m from Real Madrid, 2014

-Memphis Depay – £25m from PSV, 2015
+8) Memphis Depay – £25m from PSV, 2015

 7) Eric Djemba-Djemba – £3.5m from Nantes, 2003

 He didn’t impress much more at Villa Park, either.

-Radamel Falcao – £6m LOAN from Monaco, 2014
+6) Radamel Falcao – £6m LOAN from Monaco, 2014

-Man Utd paid £6m to sign Radamel Falcao on loan from Monaco back in 2014, and it’s fair to say it didn’t work out.
+United paid £6m to sign Radamel Falcao on loan from Monaco back in 2014, and it’s fair to say it didn’t work out.

-He failed to adapt to the league and while the signing made sense at the time as United were in the need to reinforcements up top, it proved to be yet another example of a poor transfer decision.
+Falcao failed to adapt to the pace of the Premier League and while the signing seemed to make sense at the time with the Red Devils needing reinforcements up top, it didn't work out.

-Kleberson – £6.5m from Atletico Paranaense, 2003
+5) Kleberson – £6.5m from Atletico Paranaense, 2003

-Alexis Sanchez – SWAP from Arsenal, 2018
+4) Alexis Sanchez – SWAP from Arsenal, 2018

 He scored just three Premier League goals in his 18 months at the club, and joined Inter on a free transfer, after his loan spell there, in 2020.

-Massimo Taibi – £4.5m from Venezia, 1999
+3) Massimo Taibi – £4.5m from Venezia, 1999

-Juan Sebastian Veron – £28m from Lazio, 2001
+2) Juan Sebastian Veron – £28m from Lazio, 2001

-Ferguson wanted to add another option to Paul Scholes and Keane, and he made a rare move for a genuine world class talent.
+Veron arrived for just over £28m from Lazio in the summer of 2001.
+Ferguson had wanted to add another option to Paul Scholes and Keane, and he made a rare move for a genuine world class talent.